A hemorrhagic stroke happens because of a weakened blood vessel in the brain. Blood vessels may be weakened by:

 Surgery may be done to help stop the bleeding.
 Some may be done through blood vessels.
 A tube is placed into blood vessels of the groin and passed to the vessels in the brain.
 Next steps will depend on the cause and site of the bleeding:

 - For a burst aneurysm—A clip may be placed just before the damaged vessel.
 It should stop the bleeding.

 - For a leaking aneurysm that has not burst—A special coil or clip may be placed in the weak area.
 The coil will help a clot form over the area.
 It will prevent bleeding.

 - For an abnormal tangle of blood vessels—Surgery may be done to repair the blood vessels.
 It may be able to remove the tangles or reroute the blood around the area.

 - Physical therapy—to regain as much movement as possible

 - Occupational therapy—to help with daily tasks and self care

-- Speech therapy—to improve swallowing and speech challenges
+- Speech therapy—to help with swallowing and speech issues

 - Psychological therapy—to improve mood and decrease depression